civol/HDLRuby/README.md

 end
 ```

-A time behavior can include any statement supported by a standard behavior,
+A time behavior do not have any sensitivity list but it can include any
+statement supported by a standard behavior in addition to the time statements.
-and the additional time statements.
-There are two such statements:
+There are two kinds of such statements:

+ - The `wait` statements: such a statement blocks the execution of the behavior
- - The `wait` statement: it waits the amount of time given in argument before
+   for the amount of time given in argument.
-   the following statements are executed.
 For example the following code
    waits 10ns before proceeding:

    ```ruby